Pine Mountain Settlement School

 Today, strong ties to coal is still the reality in Harlan County and the surrounding region.
 Coal is “King” and “Black Gold” rules both the economy and the cultural mind-set of the region.
 But, as coal again turns its back on the people of the region and as the industry declines — some say its last decline — the people and the state are looking for other economically sustainable livelihoods.

-It is the juggling of diverse perspectives, the commitment to civil response and the environmental realism of Pine Mountain Settlement School that makes it so very important to regions such as eastern Kentucky that are being devoured by insensitive corporate interests and by equally insensitive personal greed.
-This ravenous appetite for mineral and other resources is now world-wide and the dangers to environment and to people is great.
+It is the juggling of diverse perspectives, the commitment to civil response, and the environmental realism of Pine Mountain Settlement School that makes it so very important to regions such as eastern Kentucky that are being devoured by insensitive corporate interests and by equally insensitive personal greed.
+This ravenous appetite for mineral and other resources is now world-wide and the dangers to the environment and to people is great.
 Conflicting views arising from mineral extraction is an international reality that is being played out in nearly every corner of the world today as resources become scarce, and as industries lose their social compass and populations grow.
 Clearly, a strong environmental voice, education in our schools regarding our relationship and responsibility to vital resources such as land and water, and civic responsibility, is fundamental to everyone’s survival, not just those who live in eastern Kentucky.
 Learning how to live as a community of diverse interests but one that shares concern and respect for the common good is vital to the survival of us all.

 William Creech reminded Pettit and de Long in his letters that he wanted the school to be a benefit not just to the community, to “their generations as yet unborn, but to the whole state and nation and to folks across the sea if they can get any benefit out of it.”
 Pine Mountain still has this international perspective and continues to bring residents from throughout the country to work in the environmental education programs at the school.
 Pine Mountain invites foreign visitors to the school to experience the beauty and peace of the valley, while taking from the visitors, their multiple world views.
 This has always been the history of the institution — that it both shares its lessons and learns from the lessons of others.